bartengine27/hostr/README.md

 ## TODO

-* ssh-keygen: add fingerprints automatically
-* all passwords to env variables
-* Azure
+* move proxmox playbook to a different "folder"
 * align the [vars](./playbooks/proxmox.cars.be/vars/main.yml) file with an *Ansible* `inventory`
 * generate the *Ansible* `inventory` file or use an `inventory` file as a *vars.yml* file to setup *VM*s (if possible)
-* install the webserver usually fails first
 * integrate [prometheus alerts](https://github.com/prometheus/alertmanager) or [grafana alerts](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alertmanager/) or ...
-* install Collector endpoint
-* custom dashboard displaying the custom metric
 * [ssh fingerprint checks](https://stackoverflow.com/questions/32297456/how-to-ignore-ansible-ssh-authenticity-checking)
-* setup nginx with ansible and a [self signed certifcate](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-20-04-1)
 * [enable tcpdump in a container](https://cloud.garr.it/support/kb/general/enableTcpdumpInLXCContainer/)
 https://netsplit.uk/posts/2022/10/19/remote_ovh_lab/
-* pfSense `pfctl -d` and `pfctl -e` to disable/enable the packet filter -> allow the admin interface over the vpn
+* pfSense `pfctl -d` and `pfctl -e` to disable/enable the packet filter
-* reboot the host, vms and containers after a re-install
+* add DNS